onfoot/album/README.md

 - Nice, web-based UI
 - Provide realtime UI updates through websockets

-# Plan (to do)
+# Plan (TODOs and ideas)

 - ~~Photos folder crawler~~
 - ~~Generate image file's SHA1 checksum~~
 - ~~Generate thumbnails for JPEGs, skipping those already processed and unchanged~~
 - Extract metadata from photos - date taken, GPS coordinates, basic photo parameters.
-If there is no EXIF data, photo file modification date is used as photo's date of origin
+If there is no EXIF data, photo file modification date is used as date of origin
-- Simple web UI for browsing photos (only JPEGs for now) - photos are organized by year/month/day by default
+- Simple web UI for browsing photos (only JPEGs for now, although it could generate JPEGs for RAWs as well, given a good external tool to convert those) - photos are organized by year/month/day, by default
+- Watch directory for additions and changes, and update the index - lossy for now, i.e. if photo is moved, its additional metadata is lost.
+As there's no additional metadata for now, we're fine until we…
-- Favorite/love a photo
+- Favorite a photo (by attaching a plain text or json file in metadata directory)
-- Use a key-value store for metadata index (boltdb?)
+- Use a discardable, though permanent, key-value store for metadata index (boltdb?)
-- Show favorited/loved photos
+- Show favorited photos
+- Track files moved - if there's a hash that doesn't have a file that points to it any longer, find out what happened to it - actually, if we index a new file with an apparently existing hash, we found the original.
+Also, original file's hash is metadata ID
-- Track files moved or detecting image file content change (for cases where e.g. the Windows photo viewer modifies the photo on rotation) - use hashes and metadata index; even though files might be moved or modified, their metadata will follow them
+- Detect image file content change (for cases where e.g. a photo viewer modifies the photo after performing edits, like rotation, even the lossless rotation that JPEG allows) - if the same filename has a different hash, figure out the change
 - Tag photo
 - Show photos with given tag(s)
 - Tag autocompletion